x21L/TerminalCalculator/README.md

 # Terminal Calculator
 Your task is to implement a basic terminal calculator.
 You must read in two numbers and perform according to the user's input different calculations.
-It should be possible to choose between floating point and integer calculations.
+It should be possible to choose between floating-point and integer calculations.

 Your calculator should have at least the following operations: